 What is gum disease?

-Gum disease is an infection of the tissues and bones that surround and support the teeth.
+Gum disease is an infection of the tissues that surround and support the teeth.
 It is also called periodontal disease.

 There are two types of gum disease: